TheCodingTurtle/tortlecard/README.md

 Optional: You can use these two DIP switches to set the position of the light source in binary.
 ![image](https://github.com/TheCodingTurtle/tortlecard/assets/67763250/b94c8973-2cfe-4e87-b789-69f4887a3b05)

-# How to change the object it renders
+# How to change the object it renders (outdated instructions, use the UI)

 1. Open pointplotter.py and replace the output file location to your preferred location. (make sure it is a .hex file)
 ![image](https://github.com/TheCodingTurtle/tortlecard/assets/67763250/1bbd463a-0e7e-41cf-9139-6115a8b48ebb)